craigrbailey/ClipsVault/README.md

 [![ClipIt](https://img.shields.io/badge/feature-ClipIt-red.svg)]()

 Send a POST request to the application, providing the clip duration and any relevant tags.
 The application will process the request and create a clip based on the provided parameters.
 Automatically create clips every time you get raided, or a gifted bomb of over 10 or when a channel point is redeemed.

 ```
 headers: {
     'Content-Type': 'application/json',
     'x-api-key': 'your-api-key'
-},
+}

 body: {
-  "length": 20,
+    "clipLength": 20,
     "tags": ["gaming", "funny", "raid"]
 }
 ```

 ### 4. Favorite Clips